gwmodeling/challenge/README.md

 - The groundwater time series themselves may not be used as model input.
 - The hydraulic heads observed between 2000 and 2015, or part thereof, may be used for calibration.
 - The modeling workflow must be reproducible, preferably through the use of scripts, but otherwise described in enough detail to reproduce the results.
-- Alternative model data must be described in sufficient detail and submitted with model outputs
+- Supplementary model data must be described in sufficient detail and submitted with model outputs

 ## Model outputs

 The model is expected to compute:
 -	The prediction of the hydraulic head at a daily time interval over the entire period 2000-2020, including the 95% prediction interval of the hydraulic head at a daily time interval over the entire period 2000-2020.
 -	The step response of 10 mm/day precipitation, and 3 mm/day potential evaporation, including the 95% confidence interval of that step response.
-Time series to compute this quantity using the calibrated model are provided.
+Time series to compute this quantity using the calibrated model are provided. (optional)

 A form that can be used to submit the results is provided.

+## Deliverables

+The following data should be submitted:
+- Model outputs (see above)
+- Model workflow through scripts or description
+- Supplementary model data (list and data)
+- Estimation of effort (time)

 ## Model evaluation
 The models will be evaluated using several goodness-of-fit metrics and groundwater signatures, computed for both the calibration and the validation period.